War, Ugh, What Is It Good For?

 War is built into the human experience.
 It has always existed and always will, despite naïve calls for world peace.
 Peace might be achieved in a limited arena for a limited time, but it will always erupt again somewhere else.
 Always.
 War is human emotion and relationships, writ large; the personal human condition, played out on a grand scale;

 People call for peace and understanding yet cannot even get along with their own neighbors or stand to be within the bosom of their own family.

 War and conflict are part of the fabric of worldly existence.
-It creates the shadows in the pattern, and it is this darkness which defines the edge of the light.
+They create the shadows in the pattern, and it is this darkness which defines the edge of the light.